-As may be observed, a significant part of the Bank's pension commitments are structured in external pension plans or covered by insurance policies and there is therefore no expectation that in coming years the settlement of these commitments will have a material impact on the Bank's future cash flows.
-Nevertheless, the following sections include a sensitivity analysis of the impact that any change in certain variables included in the measurement could have on the amounts presented in these annual accounts.
-It should be noted that the average duration of the pension commitments set out in the preceding tables at 31 December 2019 was 10.91 years for retired employees and there are no active employees at the end of 2019 (at 31 December 2018, 26.03 years for serving employees and 10.54 years for retired employees).
+As can be seen in the foregoing table, a significant proportion of the Bank's pension and other long-term obligations are instrumented in external pension plans or are covered by insurance policies and, therefore, in the coming years, the settlement of these obligations is not expected to have a material effect on Cecabank, notwithstanding the fact that in the following sections we include a sensitivity analysis of the impact that a change in certain variables included in the measurement could have with respect to the amounts presented in these financial statements.
+It should be noted that the average duration of the pension commitments set out in the preceding tables at 31 December 2019 was 10.91 years for retired employees and there are no active employees at the end of 2019 (at 31 December 2018, 26.03 years for active employees and 10.54 years for retired employees).